Skip to content

 Extracting and burning fossil fuels caused this crisis, creating hotter and drier conditions that make California fires bigger and faster-moving

-California’s oil is among the most climate-damaging in the world, while our communities are forced to breathe health-harming pollution from oil drilling and from the toxic smoke of deadly fires.
+California’s oil is among the most climate-damaging in the world, while our communities are forced to flee from their homes, and breathe health-harming pollution from oil drilling and from the toxic smoke of deadly fires.

 Big Oil has known for decades that their pollution was driving the climate crisis.
 It is time to hold greedy fossil fuel companies accountable for the havoc they have wrought.